tomcharnock/IMNN/README.md

 der_den = np.array([derivative_denominator])
 ```

-The fiducial simulations and simulations for the derivative must be collected in a dictionary to be stored as a TensorFlow constant or passed to the train function.
+The fiducial simulations and simulations for the derivative must be collected in a dictionary to be stored on the GPU or passed to the training function.

 ```python